tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 100 years ago, but is pretty much accepted by any programmer
 nowadays:

-You can interpret a string of characters as a program.
+**You can interpret a string of characters as a program.**

-If you take a string like `foo`, `bar`, `print("hello")`, then you can try and interpret them in your favorite programming language of choice, and you either get a valid program which does something, or you don't.
-That last string, `print("hello")` is a valid python program, which prints something out.
+If you take a string like `foo`, `bar`, or `print("hello")`, then you can try and interpret it in your favorite programming language.
+You'll either get a valid program which does something, or you won't.
+That last string, `print("hello")` happens to be a valid python program, printing `hello`.

 So, given a string, we might have a valid program.
 Given this program, we might be able to interpret it as a hash function.